nextcloud/gallery/issue_template.md

 **List of activated apps:**
 <!--
-+If you have access to your command line run e.g.:
+If you have access to your command line run e.g.:
-+# sudo -u www-data php occ app:list`
+# sudo -u www-data php occ app:list`
-+from within your ownCloud installation folder*
+from within your ownCloud installation folder*
-+-->
+-->

 **The content of config/config.php:**
 <!--
-+If you have access to your command line run e.g.:
+If you have access to your command line run e.g.:
-+# sudo -u www-data php occ config:list system`
+# sudo -u www-data php occ config:list system`
-+from within your ownCloud installation folder
+from within your ownCloud installation folder

-+
-+or
-+
+or

-+Insert your config.php content here
+Insert your config.php content here
-+(Without the database password, passwordsalt and secret) +-->
+(Without the database password, passwordsalt and secret) -->

 **Are you using external storage, if yes which one:** local folder, smb share, sftp, etc.